RainOrigami/PterodactylPavlovServerController/README.md

 It is recommended to create two Pterodactyl system accounts, one for PPSC to access the server for rcon, and one for generating statistics.
 This way you or your users can control specifically which server should be accessible in PPSC rcon and which server should used for statistics generation.
 These are independent, you can generate stats for servers that are not accessible to PPSC rcon.

-The three databases `PavlovStats`, `PavlovServers` and `PPSC` can probably all point to the same database, if you don't want to create three different DBs.
-Not 100% sure tho.
+For upgrading it is important that `PavlovStats`, `PavlovServers` and `PPSC` are all seperate databases.

 # Some notes